-Scrutiny of regulations
+Scrutiny of secondary legislation

-- 7.84 The limits of the regulation-making power will be defined as precisely as possible in the enabling Act.
-Therefore care must always be taken to ensure that the regulations fall within the scope of the power granted.
-The High Court can review regulations and declare them to be ultra vires and therefore invalid if they are outside the scope of the power to make them. - 7.85 The Regulations Review Committee examines all regulations after they are made.
-This select committee considers whether it should draw the regulations to the attention of the House on any of a number of grounds relating to basic legal or constitutional principle (see the section entitled "Delegated legislation" in the chapter on legislative procedures in the Standing Orders).
-This scrutiny forms the basis for any recommendation to the House.

-7.86 A process also exists under the Legislation Act 2012 and the Standing Orders to move a motion in the House for the disallowance of a regulation.
-The Regulations Review Committee also investigates complaints on the operation of regulations, on grounds set out in the Standing Orders.
+- 7.87 The scope of the power to make secondary legislation will depend on the wording of the enabling Act.
+Therefore, care must always be taken to ensure that secondary legislation falls within the scope of the power to make it.
+The High Court can review secondary legislation and declare it to be ultra vires and therefore invalid if it is outside the scope of the power to make it. - 7.88 The Regulations Review Committee examines all secondary legislation after it is made.
+This select committee considers whether it should draw the secondary legislation to the attention of the House on any of a number of grounds relating to basic legal or constitutional principle (see the section entitled "Delegated legislation" in the chapter on legislative procedures in the Standing Orders).
+This scrutiny forms the basis for any recommendation to the House. - A process also exists under Part 5 of the Legislation Act 2019 and the Standing Orders to move a motion in the House for the disallowance of secondary legislation.
+The Regulations Review Committee also investigates complaints on the operation of secondary legislation, on grounds set out in the Standing Orders. - 7.90 Part 5 of the Legislation Act 2019 also requires secondary legislation to be presented to the House by the relevant Minister.
+Currently this applies to all secondary legislation made by Order in Council and some other secondary legislation.
+The presentation requirements for secondary legislation are set out in a table found under the empowering provision in the Act.

-Planning for the development of regulations
+Planning for the development of secondary legislation

-- 7.87 It is expected that departments will systematically monitor and review all regulations for which they are responsible.
-Each department is encouraged to prepare a schedule of the regulations that are likely to be required each year.
-Such a schedule would include, for example: - (a) regulations that will be needed as a consequence of new legislation being developed by the department; - (b) regulations that are required at specific dates each year; and - (c) amendments needed to existing regulations as a result of a review or changes in fees. - 7.88 There is no formal programme for the drafting of regulations.
-However, when submitting a bill for a place on the annual legislation programme, Ministers are required to provide a summary of any associated regulations that it will be necessary to implement the legislation, and an indication of the likely timing of making the regulations.
-It is good practice for departments to give the Parliamentary Counsel Office information on any significant proposed regulations early in each year, when Cabinet decisions are being made on the legislation programme.
+- 7.91 It is expected that agencies will systematically monitor and review all secondary legislation for which they are responsible, as part of their regulatory system stewardship responsibilities.
+Each agency should monitor the secondary legislation that it is likely to require each year, including: - (a) secondary legislation that will be needed as a consequence of new legislation being developed by the agency; - (b) secondary legislation that is required at specific dates each year; and - (c) amendments needed to existing secondary legislation as a result of a review or changes in fees. - There is no formal programme for the drafting of secondary legislation.
+However, when submitting a bill for a place on the annual legislation programme, Ministers are required to provide a summary of any associated secondary legislation that will be necessary to implement the Bill, and an indication of the likely timing of making the secondary legislation.
+It is good practice for agencies to give the Parliamentary Counsel Office information on any significant proposed secondary legislation early in each year, when Cabinet decisions are being made on the legislation programme.